mfaulconer/Stat386-Blog/_posts/2025-03-14-Scraping-Data.md

 Another place to double check for scraping is on a websites 'robots.txt' file.
 Every website has a robots.txt file that tells web crawlers what parts of the website are off-limits.
 I checked the NBA's robots.txt, the draft statistics path is allowed to be scraped by User-Agents GPTBot and Google-Extended.
 Great!
 Everything is all set!

 ## Time to Jam (Scrape)
 To replicate my epic webscraping, you will first need to download the correct packages.
-The NBA website has their Combine and Draft History data seperated by year, and you have to go in and click the pages you want and adjust the filters to see all the data in one page.
-This caused a real pain for my simpe HTML requests.
+The NBA website has their Combine and Draft History data separated by year, and you have to go in and click the pages you want and adjust the filters to see all the data in one page.
+This caused a real pain for my simple HTML requests.
 After much consultation with a good friend named Generative AI, I learned that I needed to use a package called Selenium.

 Selenium helps scrape dynamic content that is often displayed by JavaScript.
 The nature of the tables I was extracting was in fact dynamic, so Selenium helped me to grab all that I needed!
 Here are all the packages I used.
 ![Packages](https://mfaulconer.github.io/Stat386-Blog/assets/img/packages.png)